 Crimes Excluded from the Nuremberg Trials

-A number of locations for the trails were considered but Nuremberg was chosen.
+Nuremberg was chosen as the place to put the major war criminals on trial.
 It had a suitable courthouse, and it was a symbolic gesture as Hitler had held many rallies there and, in a sense, it could be considered as 'the birthplace of Nazism'.
 The courtroom had to be specially adapted for the purpose and a large organisation was put in place to manage the vast number of documents submitted as evidence and translation of the evidence and court documents into English, German, French and Russian.

 Adolph Hitler, Joseph Goebbels, Martin Bormann and Heinrich Himmler had all committed suicide so evaded trial.
 That of the 24 major war criminals who had been apprehended started on 20 November 1945 and ended on 1 October 1946.

 A further series of trials for those lower in the Nazi pecking order took place over the following years and covered those responsible for concentration and death camps, physicians involved in dreadful 'medical' experiments on prisoners, manufacturers - including I.G.
 Farben who had supplied Zyklon B chemicals used in the gas chambers at extermination camps, corrupt judges and lesser armed services and civil servants involved in killing and running the Nazi administration.